-- The CLP App and CLP Website provide customers with a host of convenient features.
-Customers can log in easily using their mobile number, email address, Facebook account, Apple ID, WeChat or iAM Smart account, and then start experiencing the CLP e-Journey which is designed to help them manage their electricity accounts.
-Customers can receive consumption and billing alerts, receive personalised energy saving recommendations and offers to suit their electricity consumption and Eco Points level, settle the bills of multiple family and company accounts simultaneously, and sign up the Power Connect programme, etc. - Customers can also participate in online and offline activities to earn points to redeem rewards, or purchase energy efficient home appliances at the Domeo eShop (See also Chapter 7 on Energy Management).
+- Customers can login to their account easily using their mobile number, email address, Facebook account, Apple ID, WeChat or iAM Smart account, and start experiencing the CLP e-Journey to manage their electricity accounts.
+Customers can receive consumption and billing alerts, receive personalised energy saving recommendations and offers according to their electricity consumption and Domeo Points level, as well as connect and manage multiple accounts of their family members and companies at the same time. - Customers can also participate in online and offline activities to earn points to redeem rewards, or purchase energy efficient home appliances at the Domeo eShop (See also Chapter 7 on Energy Management).

-- Apart from energy saving information, other useful information such as locations of CLP Customer Service Centres, hotlines, and information on nearby charging facilities for electric vehicles are also available at CLP App and CLP Website. - Power Kid serves as our new digital ambassador in a chatbot format on CLP App and CLP Website, handling general enquiries from residential and business customers such as move-in procedures, billing and payments in an interactive manner.
+- Useful information including energy saving tips, locations of CLP Customer Service Centres, service hotlines, and information on nearby charging facilities for electric vehicles is also available at CLP App and CLP Website. - Power Kid serves as our new digital ambassador on CLP App and CLP Website, handling general enquiries from residential and business customers in a chatbot format, including questions on application procedures of electricity accounts, billing and payments.